tokee/juxta/README.md

 ## Keyboard shortcuts
 It is possible to navigate using the keyboard instead of mouse or touch:

-- Arrow keys pans
+- `Arrow key` pans
-- CTRL+arrows pans a full screen (in a hackish way - this should be improved)
+- `CTRL+arrow key` pans a full screen (in a hackish way - this should be improved)
-- Pressing a number key (1-9) ensures that that number of images is visible and optimally zoomed
+- `Number key (1-9)` ensures that that number of images is visible and optimally zoomed
-- Pressing CTRL+number ensures that 2^number of images (1-512) is visible and optimally zoomed
+- `CTRL+number key` ensures that 2^number of images (1-512) is visible and optimally zoomed
+- `m` marks an image visually (same as right click with mouse)
+- `c` clears all marks
+- `e` exports a list of marked images to the browser console

 ## Advanced
 Processing can be controlled by setting environment variables.
 Most important options are